FirstEnergy Electric Companies - GuruFocus.com

 PR Newswire

-Company personnel ready to respond to outages caused by high winds and heavy rain
+AKRON, Ohio, March 31, 2023 /PRNewswire/ -- FirstEnergy Corp.
+(NYSE: FE) electric company personnel are preparing to respond to service interruptions caused by another spring severe weather system that is expected to bring strong wind gusts and potential thunderstorms this weekend to Ohio, Pennsylvania, New Jersey, West Virginia and Maryland.

-AKRON, Ohio, March 24, 2023 /PRNewswire/ -- FirstEnergy Corp.
-(NYSE: FE) electric company personnel are prepared to respond to service interruptions caused by a storm system that is expected to bring high winds and heavy rain this weekend to Ohio, Pennsylvania and West Virginia.
+The system is expected to bring wind gusts of 40 to 50 miles per hour – and potentially higher in some areas – starting on Friday and extending into Saturday evening, with an additional risk of scattered thunderstorms on Saturday.
+The high winds could slow restoration efforts, as crews cannot safely operate bucket trucks when wind speeds exceed 40 miles per hour.

-Company meteorologists have been tracking the storm for several days.
-The system is expected to bring periods of significant rainfall, strong wind gusts of more than 50 miles per hour and potential thunderstorms to central and eastern Ohio, western Pennsylvania and western West Virginia on Saturday.
-With rain accumulations of more than four inches possible in some areas, localized flooding could occur.
-Precipitation began late Thursday and is expected to continue into late Saturday for many areas, while sustained winds and heavy gusts, peaking Saturday afternoon, are expected through early Sunday morning.
+The new weather system follows heavy rain and wind last weekend that caused a significant number of outages in Ohio, Pennsylvania and West Virginia.
+While this weekend's weather may not be as severe, it is expected to have an impact on customers across all the states served by FirstEnergy.

-The winds and rain could slow restoration efforts, as crews cannot safely operate bucket trucks when wind speeds exceed 40 miles per hour.
-Saturated soil and flooding can also hinder access and create hazardous conditions for crews as they work to make repairs to lines and equipment damaged by fallen trees and branches.
+In anticipation of this new weather system, FirstEnergy has kept more than 200 contractors and outside support personnel in place from last weekend's restoration effort.
+FirstEnergy crews are also pre-staging at service centers across its territory to be ready to respond once the storm hits.

-"While we invest in our electric system throughout the year to enhance reliability for customers, high winds and heavy rain have the potential to cause power outages and can also pose challenges to our crews as they work to make repairs," said Sam Belcher, senior vice president of FirstEnergy and president of FirstEnergy Utilities.
-"We are taking every step to ensure we are prepared to restore electric service to customers as quickly and safely as possible."
+"With another round of strong wind gusts that could bring trees and branches down on our lines and equipment, we have crews standing by to address potential damage," said Sam Belcher, senior vice president of FirstEnergy and president of FirstEnergy Utilities.
+"While these severe weather events are not unusual for this time of year, we understand that outages are difficult for our customers and will work to restore service as quickly and safely as possible."

 FirstEnergy's electric companies are implementing storm response plans, which include staffing additional operators, damage assessors and analysts at distribution control centers, and arranging to bring in additional line, substation and forestry personnel, as needed, based on the severity of the weather.
-In addition, the company has notified contractors to be ready to assist with restoration efforts.
 FirstEnergy representatives have also been in contact with emergency management officials, state officials, regulators and local officials about the company's storm preparation efforts.

 How to Report Power Outages and Downed Lines

-Customers who experience a service interruption due to the storm are encouraged to report their outage by calling 1-888-LIGHTSS (1-888-544-4877), texting OUT to LIGHTS (544487) or clicking the "Report Outage" link on www.firstenergycorp.com.
+Customers who experience a service interruption due to the storm are encouraged to report their outage by texting OUT to LIGHTS (544487), clicking the "Report Outage" link on www.firstenergycorp.com or calling 1-888-LIGHTSS (1-888-544-4877).

 FirstEnergy customers can sign up to receive email and text message alert notifications for updates after they've reported a power outage.
 Customers can also use two-way text messaging to report outages, request updates on restoration efforts and make other inquiries about their electric accounts.
 More information about these communication tools is available at www.firstenergycorp.com/connect.